Measter/MFL/OVERVIEW.md

 Stack: `[a, b, c, d]` to `[c, d, a, b]`

-### `typeof`
+### `stktrc(bool)`

-Causes the compiler to emit a diagnostic during codegen with the type of the top value.
+Causes the compiler to print the current values and types on the stack.
+The boolean controls whether labels for each value are emitted.
+Defaults to false.